ModelEarth/cv/SugandhaBhandar/README.md

 In summary, Sugandha Bhandari represents the absolute pinnacle of technical talent I have encountered in my career.
 Her combination of architectural vision, UX excellence, rapid delivery capability, and autonomous initiative is genuinely exceptional.
 She doesn’t just complete assigned tasks---she identifies opportunities, designs solutions, and delivers production-ready implementations that exceed expectations.

-Among our team of 300 volunteers, Sugandha is the only individual whose talent and work ethic match my own---and in many respects exceed it.
+Among our team of over 300 volunteers, Sugandha is the only individual whose talent and work ethic match my own---and in many respects exceed it.
 She is the first person I would recruit for any critical technical initiative, and I would be thrilled to work alongside her in any professional capacity.

 Any organization fortunate enough to employ Sugandha will gain a transformative technical contributor capable of independently driving major initiatives from conception through delivery.
 I recommend her without reservation for positions requiring exceptional technical capability, independent initiative, rapid delivery, and sustained excellence.